Miss Universe Japan

-Miss Universe Japan (ミス・ユニバース・ジャパン) is a national Beauty pageant in Japan to select an official candidate for the Miss Universe pageant.
+Miss Universe Japan (ミス・ユニバース・ジャパン) is a national Beauty pageant in Japan that selects a candidate for Miss Universe.

 Since 2018, the national director of Miss Universe Japan is Hiroko Mima.

 History

-The Miss Japan pageant was founded in 1952, and has gone through several sponsor changes.
-Between 1952 and 1995 it was sponsored and run by Asahi Broadcasting Corporation.
-The sponsorship ended in 1995 and after a 2-year hiatus, French businesswoman Ines Ligron seized the business opportunity and established a company to operate the pageant as Miss Universe Japan.
-Until 2007, the organisation managed to produce one winner, two top 5 runners-up and one top 15 semifinalist at the Miss Universe pageant.
-Ligron was catapulted to the international spotlight when Riyo Mori won the second Miss Universe crown for Japan in 2007.
-In 2009, Ligron left the organisation which resulted in a different team now leading the organisation.
+The Miss Japan pageant was founded in 1952, and has had several sponsors.
+Between 1952 and 1995 it was sponsored and run by Asahi Broadcasting Corporation, this ended in 1995.
+Two years later, French businesswoman Inès Ligron established a company to operate the pageant as Miss Universe Japan.
+Until 2007, the organisation produced one winner, two top five runners-up and one top 15 semifinalist at Miss Universe.
+Under Ligron, Riyo Mori won Miss Universe 2007.
+In 2009, Ligron left the organisation.